ibm-cloud-docs/dns/create-private-nameservers-whm.md

 # Create Private Nameservers in cPanel/WHM

 Using the cPanel/WHM product, you can create private nameservers at any time.
 Private nameservers allow the nameservers associated with a website (for example, `www.yourdomain.com`) to display the website's nameserver (for example, `ns1.yourdomain.com`) instead of the nameserver associated with the web host for the website (for example `ns1.webhostdomain.com`).
 Adding a private nameserver to a domain also opens up additional options for DNS management within cPanel/WHM.
 Follow the steps in this article to create a private nameserver.
-If issues arise during or after the execution of this procedure, please [open a ticket](/general/create-ticket.html).
+If issues arise during or after the execution of this procedure, [open a ticket](https://console.bluemix.net/docs/get-support/howtogetsupport.html#open-ticket).

 ## Name the Nameserver